innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

   4. Start the executable file by typing ```TeleDrive_Host.exe <Host Port> <Robot IP address> <Robot Port>``` (in Command Prompt on Windows) or ```./TeleDrive_Host <Host Port> <Robot IP address> <Robot Port>``` (in Terminal on Mac).

   Now, your host is ready to recieve commands from the Driver Controller(s).

+  #### Setup Port Forwarding on the Host Computer's WiFi router

+  To allow the driver controller side to send commands to the host computer, you must allow port forwarding the WiFi router that the host computer is connected to.
+This is done by loging in to your WiFi router, locating the port forwarding options, enabling Port Forwarding, and setting the following:

+  * External Port: Pick a port that other users can connect to via the internet
+  * Local IP: Your Host Computer's local IP address (use ipconfig or ifconfig to find this)
+  * Local Port: This is the port that you typed in the previous part (Ex: ```./TeleDrive_Host 11039 "192.168.43.1" 12345``` --> 11039)
+  * Protocol: UDP

 There are two forms of installation of TeleDrive on your computer.
 In all cases, you would only install one of the following versions.
 The Driver Controller Side Setup is for the computer that is connected to the Gamepad via USB and will send the gamepad controls over the Internet to the Host Computer.
 The other side, the Host Computer Setup, is the computer near the robot which is relaying the commands it gets from the Driver Controller Side and passes it to the robot.